-Age-related macular degeneration (AMD) is the leading cause of irreversible vision loss among persons above age 50 years in the developed world.^{1,2} The disease is characterized by progressive damage to the retinal pigment epithelium (RPE) and photoreceptors in the macula, ultimately leading to visual impairment and blindness.
-In the early stages of AMD a spectrum of changes occur, including hypo- and hyperpigmentations of the retina and the formation of extracellular deposits (drusen) in Bruch's membrane.2 These drusen increase in size and number during the intermediate stages.
+Age-related macular degeneration (AMD) is the leading cause of irreversible vision loss among persons above age 50 years in the developed world.
+The disease is characterized by progressive damage to the retinal pigment epithelium (RPE) and photoreceptors in the macula, ultimately leading to visual impairment and blindness.
+In the early stages of AMD a spectrum of changes occur, including hypo- and hyperpigmentations of the retina and the formation of extracellular deposits (drusen) in Bruch's membrane.
+These drusen increase in size and number during the intermediate stages.
 Two types of AMD can develop in the end stage of the disease.
 Geographic atrophy (GA), also referred to as the dry form, is characterized by RPE cell atrophy, causing photoreceptor cell death.
 Choroidal neovascularization (CNV), also called the wet form, is characterized by the formation of new blood vessels, leading to leakage, hemorrhages and sudden loss of vision.

-AMD is a multifactorial disease influenced by a variety of environmental factors, including age, smoking history or sunlight exposure during working life.^{3,4} There is a large genetic component in AMD etiology, with an estimated heritability between 46% to 71%.5 Initially, genetic studies in AMD mainly focused on common variants in the population through genome-wide association studies (GWAS) using single nucleotide polymorphism (SNP) microarrays.6-9 These studies identified genetic variants in or near genes belonging to four main pathways, including the complement system, lipoprotein metabolism, angiogenesis and extracellular matrix remodeling.
+AMD is a multifactorial disease influenced by a variety of environmental factors, including age, smoking history or sunlight exposure during working life.
+There is a large genetic component in AMD etiology, with an estimated heritability between 46% to 71%.
+Initially, genetic studies in AMD mainly focused on common variants in the population through genomewide association studies (GWAS) using single nucleotide polymorphism (SNP) microarrays.6-9 These studies identified genetic variants in or near genes belonging to four main pathways, including the complement system, lipoprotein metabolism, angiogenesis and extracellular matrix remodeling.
 However, most common genetic variants identified by GWAS are located in non-coding or intergenic regions, and subsequently it is not always apparent which gene near the top-associated SNP is the causative gene.

 Involvement of genes in a disease can be further established by identification of functionally relevant variants in the coding regions, which are often rare in the population with a minor allele frequency (MAF) ranging from 0.01% to 1%.8 Thus, several targeted sequencing studies focused on the discovery of rare variants in genes located within AMD loci.
 In these studies, rare variants were identified in Complement Factor H (CFH), Complement Factor I (CFI), Complement C3 (C3) and Complement C9 (C9)10-14 that are independently associated with AMD.
 Recently, a GWAS performed by the International AMD Genomics Consortium (IAMDGC) using an exome array enriched with rare variants identified 52 risk-associated variants at 34 genomic loci.
-Of these 52 variants, seven variants were rare and 45 were common variants.8 coding regions of 681 genes within AMD-associated loci in 1,676 AMD cases and 745 controls identified a higher burden of rare variants in CFI in cases (7.8%) than in controls (2.3%).^{12,17,18} Furthermore, evaluation of the cumulative effect of rare protein-altering variants, using exome array data by the IAMDGC, identified a significant burden in four AMD-associated genes: CFH, CFI, Tissue Inhibitor of Metalloproteinases 3 (TIMP3) and Solute Carrier Family 16 Member 8 (SLC16A8).8 A limitation of these studies is that either rare variants in a limited set of genes12 or a limited number of rare variants across the genome8 were tested.
+Of these 52 variants, seven variants were rare and 45 were common variants.

+Testing the association of individual rare variants in single-variant analyses can be challenging, since very large sample sizes are needed to obtain sufficient power.
+Instead of testing each variant individually, aggregation tests can evaluate the cumulative effects of multiple genetic variants within a gene, leading to an increased study power.
+Sequence analysis of the coding regions of 681 genes within AMD-associated loci in 1,676 AMD cases and 745 controls identified a higher burden of rare variants in CFI in cases (7.8%) than in controls (2.3%).
+Furthermore, evaluation of the cumulative effect of rare protein-altering variants, using exome array data by the IAMDGC, identified a significant burden in four AMD-associated genes: CFH, CFI, Tissue Inhibitor of Metalloproteinases 3 (TIMP3) and Solute Carrier Family 16 Member 8 (SLC16A8).
+A limitation of these studies is that either rare variants in a limited set of genes or a limited number of rare variants across the genome were tested.